-Where possible, the Company provides advance notice of significant group briefings, including for the half and full year results announcements, by publishing details on the Company website and extending open invitations.
+Where possible, the Company provides advance notice of significant group briefings, including for the half- and full-year results announcements, by publishing details on the Company website and extending open invitations.
 Telephone dial-in details are generally made available.
 Records are kept of group and one-on-one briefings with investors and analysts.
 All shareholder enquiries are responded to in a fair and respectful manner.

 The Board encourages full participation of shareholders at the AGM to ensure a high level of accountability and identification with the Group's strategy and goals.
-AGMs are held at readily accessible locations (the 2020 AGM was held virtually due to the COVID-19 pandemic) and advance notice is provided on the Investor Calendar page of the Company's website.
+AGMs are held at readily accessible locations and facilitate virtual attendance.
+Advance notice is provided on the Investor Calendar page of the Company's website.
 Ample opportunity is provided for shareholders to question the Board and the external auditor at the AGM.
 Important issues are presented to the shareholders as single resolutions and all substantive resolutions are decided by a poll.